SanikaSakatakar/Campus_Placement_Managment_System/README.md

-# Campus Placement Management System projects
+# Campus Placement Management System project

 A complete full-stack web application for managing campus placements with an attractive, modern UI.